-UNIVERSITY OF BATH STUDENT COMPLAINTS PROCEDURE
+UNIVERSITY OF BATH

-Introduction
+STUDENT COMPLAINTS POLICY AND PROCEDURE

-- 1.1 The University welcomes feedback in respect of the services it provides, and believes that students are entitled to have access to effective systems for handling any complaints that might arise during the course of their studies as a way of ensuring the University provides the highest possible academic and service standards.
-Students should feel able to make a complaint, knowing that it will be fairly investigated. - 1.2 Detailed below is the three stage process the University has adopted for dealing with students' complaints, which is intended to provide a clear means of resolving such complaints to the satisfaction of all parties.
+1. Introduction

-Definitions and scope
+- 1.1 The University welcomes feedback in respect of the services it provides, and believes that students are entitled to have access to effective systems for handling complaints to ensure the University provides the highest possible academic and service standards.
+Students should feel able to make a complaint, knowing that it will be fairly investigated. - 1.2 Detailed below is the three stage process the University has adopted for dealing with students' complaints, which is intended to provide a clear means of resolution to the satisfaction of all parties.

-- 2.1 The University defines a student complaint as an expression of dissatisfaction levelled by a student against another student, member of staff, service or facility of the University.
-For the purpose of this procedure a student is defined as a person who has been accepted to study at the University, a student registered for an award of the University, or a former student who has left the institution within the last four calendar months. - 2.2 Examples of what can be complained about under this policy include the following: - A University service, academic or non-academic - Information about academic programmes - Teaching or supervision - Facilities - The behaviour of a member of staff - The behaviour of another student - 2.3 Issues covered by other specific procedures will not be dealt with under this procedure.
-For example: - Academic Appeals and Reviews, the procedures for which can be found in Section 17 of the Student Regulations. - Complaints relating to services provided by the Students' Union, which should be pursued with the Students' Union in the first instance. - Complaints relating to franchise provision, should the Institutional Agreement allow, will be dealt with according to the franchise partner's procedures, unless they relate to a University service.
-Where the complaint is not resolved
+2. Definitions and scope

-- at this level the student may request a review by the University Secretary, under Stage 3 of these procedures. - Complaints relating to University accommodation, which should be submitted under the Accommodation Services' own complaints procedure.
-Where the complaint is not resolved at this level the student may request a review by the University Secretary, under Stage 3 of these procedures. - Complaints relating to the service provided by Westwood Nursery, which has its own complaints procedure, which can be found at: http://www.bath.ac.uk/hr/working/childcare/westwood-nursery/complaints/index.html - 2.4 Complaints about any form of discrimination, bullying, harassment or victimisation fall within the University's Dignity and Respect for Students and Staff Policy and Procedure.
-This policy and procedure can be found at:
+- 2.1 The University defines a student complaint as an expression of dissatisfaction levelled by a student against a service or facility of the University.
+For the purpose of this procedure a student is defined as an applicant who has been accepted to study at the University, a student registered for an award of the University, or an alumni who has been registered with the University within the last four months. - 2.1.1 Examples of what can be complained about under this policy include the following: - An academic or other University service - Information about academic or other University service - Teaching or supervision - Facilities - 2.1.2 Issues covered by other specific procedures will not be dealt with under this policy.
+For example: - Academic Appeals and Reviews, the procedures for which can be found in Section 17 of the Student Regulations. - Complaints relating to services provided by the Students' Union, which should be pursued with the Student's Union in the first instance. - Complaints relating to franchise, validated or partner institution provision, should the Institutional Agreement allow, will be dealt with according to the franchise, validated or partner institution's procedures, unless they relate to a University service.
+Where the complaint is not resolved at this level the student may request a review by the University Secretary, under Stage 3 of these procedures. - Complaints relating to University accommodation, which should be submitted under the Accommodation Services' own complaints procedure.
+Where the complaint is not resolved at this level the student may request a review by the University Secretary (or nominee) under Stage 3 of these procedures. - Complaints relating to the service provided by Westwood Nursery, which has its own complaints procedure.